Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 The check reads the version lock configuration itself rather than asking the package manager for it.
 On dnf 4 `dnf versionlock list` refreshes repository metadata over the network and fails outright when the metadata cache is empty, and reading the files keeps the check free of a subprocess on every generation.

 * dnf 4 and yum: reads the lock list named by `locklist` in `/etc/dnf/plugins/versionlock.conf`, conventionally `/etc/dnf/plugins/versionlock.list`.
-There is no built-in default for it, so a configuration that names none is read as "no locks".
+There is no built-in default for it, so a configuration that names none holds nothing back and is reported as a configuration the package manager refuses.
 The `/etc/yum/pluginconf.d/` layout is followed as well, and a lock reachable under both paths is counted once.
 A `pluginconfpath` in the main configuration moves that search: it replaces the two directories above rather than adding to them, exactly as the package manager treats it.
+Every directory it names is searched, because the package manager merges what it finds across all of them.
+* A lock list the monitoring user is not allowed to read is reported as holding no locks, not as a broken configuration.
+The package manager runs as root and reads it without trouble, so the host is fine and the check simply cannot see that far.
 * dnf 5: reads `/etc/dnf/versionlock.toml`, because that generation keeps its configuration in TOML rather than in a plain list.
 That file is read unconditionally, since dnf 5 applies its locks from its own library rather than from a plugin.
-* `--check-excludes` additionally reads `exclude` / `excludepkgs` from `/etc/dnf/dnf.conf` and from every `.repo` file in the directories `reposdir` names.
+* `--check-excludes` additionally reads `exclude` / `excludepkgs` from the main configuration and from every `.repo` file in the directories `reposdir` names.
+The main configuration is one file: `/etc/dnf/dnf.conf`, or `/etc/yum.conf` where that is the only one present.
+Where `/etc/yum.conf` survives as a file of its own beside the dnf one, the package manager reads neither it nor its exclusions, and neither does the check.
 Where it names none, all four default directories are searched: `/etc/yum.repos.d`, `/etc/yum/repos.d`, `/etc/distro.repos.d` and `/usr/share/dnf5/repos.d`.
 The last two generations disagree on one entry each, dnf 4 not reading the dnf 5 directory and dnf 5 not reading `/etc/yum/repos.d`, so an exclusion left in the directory belonging to the other generation is reported although nothing applies it.
 A `main` section inside a `.repo` file is skipped, since the package manager reads its main configuration from one file only.

 Entries the package manager marks as an exclusion (a `!` prefix in the lock list, `evr !=` on dnf 5) are reported as type `exclude`, everything else as `versionlock`.
 The summary counts the two kinds separately, because an exclusion keeps a package off the host rather than at a version.
 The `locks` metric and the `--warning` / `--critical` thresholds count both together.